AFO Orthotic Services

 The usage of either of these largely depends on the patient and what we are aiming to achieve.

-For example, for a 150kg patient requiring a rigid device, plastic would flex, so we would use carbon fibre laminate, which is reinforced through a pre-impregnated resin system.
+For example, for a 150kg patient requiring a rigid device, plastic would flex, so we would use carbon fibre laminate, which is stronger.

 While carbon fibre laminates are generally stronger, thinner and lighter, they’re more difficult to modify and less flexible after fabrication, so it’s situational.